-Volunteering isn’t a new thing, people have been donating their time for good causes for as long as there has been a need for them, and organisations like the Peace Corps or Medicins Sans frontiers have been around for decades, but over the past decade or so the volunteering opportunities around the world have expanded exponentially, and it volunteering has now become a firmly entrenched part of the gap year industry.
+Volunteering isn’t a new thing, people have been donating their time for good causes for as long as there has been a need for them, and organisations like the Peace Corps or Medicins Sans frontiers have been around for decades, but over the past decade or so the volunteering opportunities around the world have expanded exponentially and volunteering has now become a firmly entrenched part of the gap year industry.
+This has meant that dozens of greenwashed for profit ‘experiences’ masquerading as voluntourism have sprung up alongside the genuine volunteering sector, and it is not always easy to distinguish between them.

-Anyone can volunteer, from those with professional skills and qualifications such as nursing, medicine, law or education, those with managerial or admin experience or even those without any skills or qualifications but are willing to start at the bottom and learn.
+Anyone can volunteer, from those with professional skills and qualifications such as nursing, medicine, law or education, those with managerial or admin experience or even those without any skills or qualifications but can offer basic manual labour and are willing to start at the bottom and learn.

 When done right, volunteer programmes and projects around the world can have a huge positive impact on a wide range of humanitarian aid, relief efforts and community, education, conservation and health issues to name just a few, and they can ensure that volunteers can have a vital, positive impact on the communities that they are working with by empowering them to become self sustaining and meeting the goals that the community or the cause actually needs.